 Super practical, yet often we don’t purchase these services for ourselves.

-They can be a little more personal in nature.
-So you’ll need to know if your love one would be comfortable with the service, like letting someone clean or organize their things.
+These gift ideas can be a little more personal in nature.
+You’ll need to know if your love one would be comfortable with the service, like letting someone clean or organize their house.

 - Session with a make-up artist

 - Massage or a spa day